Generalized Error Exponents For Small Sample Universal Hypothesis Testing: Abstract

 \section{Abstract}

-The small sample universal hypothesis testing problem, where the number of samples $n$ is smaller than the number of possible outcomes $m$, is investigated in this paper.
+The small sample universal hypothesis testing problem is investigated in this paper, in which the number of samples $n$ is smaller than the number of possible outcomes $m$.
 The goal of this work is to find an appropriate criterion to analyze statistical tests in this setting.
 A suitable model for analysis is the high-dimensional model in which both $n$ and $m$ increase to infinity, and $n=o(m)$.
 A new performance criterion based on large deviations analysis is proposed and it generalizes the classical error exponent applicable for large sample problems (in which $m=O(n)$).
 This generalized error exponent criterion provides insights that are not available from asymptotic consistency or central limit theorem analysis.
-The results are:
+The following results are established for the uniform null distribution:

 (i) The best achievable probability of error $P_e$ decays as $P_e=\exp\{-(n^2/m) J (1+o(1))\}$ for some $J>0$.

 (ii) A class of tests based on separable statistics, including the coincidence-based test, attains the optimal generalized error exponents.